lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 ---
-title: Building Lucee 5.x from source
+title: Building Lucee 5 & 6 from source
 id: working-with-source-build-from-source
 ---

-# Building 5.x from source #
+# Building Lucee 5 and 6 from source #

 The following text assumes that you have basic knowledge of how to use git and mvn, if not please first consult the documentation for this tools.